Ceici92/CeciliasBlog/content/posts/Lecture3.md

 Also, without changing colours, there could be a gauge showing how much time she must wait before playing the other note.
 This gauge would start after she let go of the previous note.

-Therefore, even if my prototype has some flaws ( the speed to show a note ), the user experience still showed me what really mattered : being able to play without having further knowledge of music theory, and how to improve my application to illustrate better the music rhythm.
+Therefore, even if my prototype has some flaws ( the speed to show a note ), the user experience still showed me what really mattered : being able to play without having further knowledge of music theory, and how to improve my application : illustrate better the music rhythm.